Want to get on ODSP but don't know how?

 As noted above, the basic treatment of CCTB income during this period was to exempt the CTB from chargeability (ie. recipients can keep it) but to charge the NCBS (aka "item C" form the Income Tax formula).
 This treatment was modified slightly in June 2004 (inclusive) by the staged introduction of additional 'exemptions' from chargeability of the NCBS (which results in the recipient being able to keep more of it).
 These staged changes are explained here.

-From July 2004 to June 2005 an additional chargeability 'exemption' applied as follows:- $4.00 for the first dependent child;
+From July 2004 to June 2005 an additional chargeability 'exemption' applied as follows:

-- $3.41 for the second dependent child;
+• $3.41 for the second dependent child;

-- $3.25 for each additional dependent child.
+• $3.25 for each additional dependent child.

-From July 2005 to June 2006 an additional chargeability 'exemption' applied as follows:- $21.58 for the first dependent child;
+From July 2005 to June 2006 an additional chargeability 'exemption' applied as follows:

-- $20.66 for the second dependent child.
+• $20.66 for the second dependent child.

-- $20.33 for each additional dependent child.
+• $20.33 for each additional dependent child.

-From July 2006 to June 2007 the additional chargeability exemption was replaced by higher amounts, as follows:- $40.17 for the first dependent child.
+From July 2006 to June 2007 the additional chargeability exemption was replaced by higher amounts, as follows:

-- $38.82 for the second dependent child.
+• $38.82 for the second dependent child.

-- $38.41 for each additional dependent child.
+• $38.41 for each additional dependent child.

-From July 2007 to June 2008 the additional chargeability exemption was replaced by higher amounts, as follows:- $43.75 for the first dependent child.
+From July 2007 to June 2008 the additional chargeability exemption was replaced by higher amounts, as follows:

-- $41.99 for the second dependent child.
+• $41.99 for the second dependent child.

-- $41.41 for each additional dependent child.
+• $41.41 for each additional dependent child.

 The effect of these changes is to increase the amount of CCTB that recipients are allowed to keep.

-As noted in (a) above, the NCBS (and thus all of the CCTB) became NON-chargeable in July of 2008.
+As noted in (a) above, the NCBS (and thus all of the CCTB) became non-chargeable in July of 2008.

 (c) Other CCTB Treatment

-Note that where (prior to July 2008) a CCTB lump sum payment might exceed the amount of the monthly budgetary requirements (thereby cancelling eligibility for that month) this may have been to the recipient's advantage as it likely reduced the total 'chargeability' - because when CTB income is spread over the months it is taken dollar-for-dollar.
+Note that where (prior to July 2008) a CCTB lump sum payment might exceed the amount of the monthly budgetary requirements (thereby cancelling eligibility for that month) this may have been to the recipient's advantage as it likely reduced the total 'chargeability' - because when CTB income is spread over months it is chargeable dollar-for-dollar.

 (d) Ontario Child Benefit (OCB) (July 2008)